 |Integrated Communications Strategies||The elements of a successful integrated communication strategy, including situation analysis, consumer research, branding, campaign objectives, creative strategy, promotion strategy, media strategy, public relations, and campaign management and evaluation.|

-Online Master’s in Strategic Communication Program Admissions
+Admissions to Online Master’s in Strategic Communication Programs

 Admissions policies and procedures for online master’s in strategic and corporate communication programs vary by program.
 Eligibility for admission is generally extended to candidates who hold a minimum of a bachelor’s degree from an accredited college or university.
 Some programs may prefer candidates with a certain number of years of professional experience in a communication field and/or a minimum cumulative undergraduate grade point average (GPA) of 2.5, 3.0, or higher, and there are programs that require applicants to meet one or both of these standards.